On the Role of Tikhonov Regularizations in Standard Optimization Problems: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we provide a pair of standard optimization problems where an application of the Tikhonov regularization technique is crucial.
-Moreover, they provide instructive examples which can be used in basic courses on numerical linear algebra and optimization.
-We also demonstrate the utility of the CRAB method, over more standard numerical optimization methods, when trying to solve control problems that exhibit sharp transition regions in the optimal control.
+In this work, we provide standard optimization problems where applying the Tikhonov regularization technique is crucial.
+Moreover, the first couple is instructive and can be used in introductory courses on numerical linear algebra and optimization.
+We also demonstrate the utility of the CRAB method, over a more standard numerical optimization method, when trying to solve control problems that exhibit sharp transition regions in the optimal control.
+Finally, we demonstrate the utility of Tikhonov regularization for a more realistic design problem.
+We see that regularization does well to smooth the fast transitions exhibited by the controls near their boundary.
+This boundary layer-like phenomenon may be difficult to understand in this more complex setting, yet is nicely illustrated in the second optimization problem given in this paper.